Monotonic Queue to Solve Sliding Window Problems

 };

-This idea is simple, right?
-Now let's get to the main part, implementing the monotonic queue.
+This idea is quite simple, right?
+Now let's start with the main part, the implementation of the monotonic queue.

 2. Implementing the Monotonic Queue Data Structure

-By observing the sliding window process, you will find that to implement a "monotonic queue," we need a data structure that allows insertion and deletion at both the head and tail.
+By observing the sliding window process, we can see that implementing a "monotonic queue" requires a data structure that supports insertion and deletion at both the head and tail.
 Clearly, a doubly linked list meets this requirement.

 The core idea of the "monotonic queue" is similar to the "monotonic stack."
 The push

-method still adds elements to the tail of the queue, but it removes all elements in front that are smaller than the new element:
+method still adds elements at the queue's tail, but it removes elements in front that are smaller than itself:

 class MonotonicQueue {